How Much Does a 3PL Cost? 3PL Pricing Models & Fees

-In today’s complex supply chains, third-party logistics (3PL) services play a critical role – over 90% of Fortune 500 companies utilise third-party logistics companies.
-Whether you run a small ecommerce store or a larger enterprise, 3PL providers offer the expertise and infrastructure to streamline your operations.
-A 3PL can handle everything from storage and inventory management right up to distribution, allowing you to focus on what you do best.
+In today’s complex supply chains, third-party logistics (3PL) services play a critical role – in fact, over 90% of Fortune 500 companies utilise third-party logistics companies.
+Whether you run a small e-commerce store or a larger enterprise, a 3PL can handle everything from storage and inventory management right up to distribution, allowing you to focus on your brand's production and marketing.

 However, it’s important to understand the costs of 3PL services before making the leap.
-Pricing structures can vary widely depending on the services you need and the scale of your operations.
-For many businesses, 3PL costs can be confusing and difficult to predict.
+Pricing structures can vary widely depending on what third-party logistics company you partner with, the services your business requires and the scale of your operations.

 In this section, we’ll explore the most common 3PL fees you’re likely to encounter.
-We’ll break down what each fee typically covers and explain how they can affect your total cost of using a 3PL provider.
 This knowledge will help you make informed decisions as you evaluate potential logistics partners.

 Onboarding and Setup Fee